britzl/platypus/README.md

 * `separation` (hash) - How to do collision separation.
 Use platypus.SEPARATION_SHAPES to separate using collision shapes and platypus.SEPARATION_RAYS to separate using ray casts.
 Default: platypus.SEPARATION_SHAPES
 * `groups` (table) - List with collision groups.
 Used when separating collisions.
-* `left` (number) - Distance from game object center to left edge of collision shape.
+* `left` (number) - Distance from collision shape center to left edge of collision shape.
 Used by ray casts to detect ground and wall contact and when separating collisions using rays.
-* `right` (number) - Distance from game object center to right edge of collision shape.
+* `right` (number) - Distance from collision shape center to right edge of collision shape.
 Used by ray casts to detect ground and wall contact and when separating collisions using rays.
-* `top` (number) - Distance from game object center to top edge of collision shape.
+* `top` (number) - Distance from collision shape center to top edge of collision shape.
 Used by ray casts to detect ground and wall contact and when separating collisions using rays.
-* `bottom` (number) - Distance from game object center to bottom edge of collision shape.
+* `bottom` (number) - Distance from collision shape center to bottom edge of collision shape.
 Used by ray casts to detect ground and wall contact and when separating collisions using rays.
+* `offset` (vector3) - Offset from the game object center to the center of the collision shape.
+Use this when your sprite and collision shape isn't centered around the game object center.
+Defaults to (0, 0, 0).

 The `groups` table should map collision group hashes as keys to which collision directions to detect collisions with: